marcpre/personal_blog_eleventy/README.md

 120. What are the megatrends until 2030?
 121. Getting into the "position of fuck you"
 122. Criticise your Bauplan for your house
+123. AI to check what is not ok for flat after the renter leaves